Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Monitor compliance with safety regulations.

-Monitor compliance with the time frame of the stages of activities.
+Monitor compliance with the time frames of activity stages.

-Assist in the collection of information, design of materials and portfolio of project activities.
+Provide assistance in collecting information, preparing materials and a portfolio of project activities.

 4. Presentation of results